openebs-archive/openebs-docs/docs/ugcstor.md

 <div class="co">storagepoolclaim.openebs.io "cstor-disk-pool" created</div>

 **Note:** The cStor pool can be horizontally scale up on new OpenEBS Node by editing  the corresponding pool configuration YAML with the new disks name under `blockDeviceList` and update the `maxPools` count accordingly.
-More details can be found [here](/docs/next/operations.html#with-disklist).
-Some other pool expansion methods are listed [here](/docs/next/tasks.html) which is currently required manual intervention.
+More details can be found [here](/docs/next/ugcstor.html#expanding-cStor-pool-to-a-new-node).

 <br>